laurayco/pyscene/README.md

 A Promise object is used to provide a definite way to ensure things are called in a certain order.

-##Deferred
-This is used to ensure Promise objects are only triggered once per event.

 ##ModuleCache
 The ModuleCache is used only in a static context, and is used to dynamically load objects from modules